United States Regiments & Batteries > New York > 101st New York Infantry Regiment

 The regiment lost 13 casualties.

-December 24 Transferred to 37th New York Infantry under Colonel George A. Chester
+December 24 The men of the 101st New York Infantry Regiment were transferred to 37th New York Infantry under the command of Colonel George A. Chester